 NASA discussed sending Cassini to Uranus after it finished studying Saturn, estimating it would take a decade to travel from one planet to the next.
 This was in addition to the seven years it already took to reach the ringed giant.
-Instead, the determination was made to keep Cassini in orbit around Saturn until 2017.
+Instead, the determination was made to keep Cassini in orbit around Saturn until it made a deliberate suicidal dive into the planet 2017.

 NASA is currently studying potential future missions to either Uranus or Neptune in support of the next Planetary Decadal Survey.
 The results of the studies, along with the decadal survey, will be used to help determine NASA's planetary science priorities from 2022 to 2032.
 A 2017 study identified the scientific questions an ice giant mission should address, along with various instruments, spacecraft, flight-paths and technologies that could be utilized.

 "This study argues the importance of exploring at least one of these planets and its entire environment, which includes surprisingly dynamic icy moons, rings, and bizarre magnetic fields," Mark Hofstadter, of NASA's Jet Propulsion Laboratory in Pasadena, California, said in a statement.